Gema manual page

 If no file names are given on the command line, the program reads from

 standard input and writes to standard output.
-With two file names provided,
+With two file names

-reads from the backup file.
-With the -out option, it will write
+the program actually reads from the backup file.

-to the designated file, concatenating the results of reading from any
+option, it will write to the designated file, concatenating the results

-number of input files, which may be specified by wild cards.
-With the
+of reading from any number of input files, which may be specified by wild

-with the output file suffix optionally specified by the -otyp
+file suffix optionally specified by the

 option.

-TUTORIAL EXAMPLES top
+TUTORIAL EXAMPLES [top]

 For a simple example, consider first the following command line: